hack2skill/Empowering-Investors-Hackathon/Error/README.md

 #### Team Leader Email -

 ## A Brief of the Prototype:
-  This section must include UML Diagrams and prototype description

 ## Tech Stack:
    List Down all technologies used to Build the prototype